Reviews / April 2, 2020

 ROBERTS: Yes, this is definitely Sales riffing on the ’50s monster movie, Mike, with your sinister corporation (Alligator was released exactly 10 days after Reagan was elected) standing in for atomic anxiety.
 I thought a lot about the classic Them!
 (1954) while watching Alligator, and in fact the estuaries of the Los Angeles River were used to great effect in both films.
 It’s a B movie all the way, but Teague, who had just directed another Sayles-penned picture, 1979’s The Lady in Red, mostly pulls it off.
-The effects are also surprisingly effective, especially the scene where the gator crashes out of the sewer onto the mean streets.
+The effects are also surprisingly decent, especially the scene where the gator crashes out of the sewer onto the mean streets.
 As far as Forster goes, he has always been pegged as a “character actor,” a mostly bullshit term that describes incredibly versatile actors who are constantly typecast because they don’t look like Redford.
 I first saw him in The Black Hole, a formative film of my youth, and he’s been a favorite ever since.
 There’s a recurring male pattern baldness joke in Alligator that he simply slays (he improvised it, and Sayles wrote it in), not to mention the one-liners Sayles feeds him.
 Robin Riker—in her feature film debut—is also really damn good, despite some gross sexism and a predictably subservient role—similar to Jobeth Williams in Endangered Species.
 And Henry Silva?
 All I can say is: you will never experience a more disturbing alligator mating call.

 The alligators in the sewers urban legend goes back to the 1930s, when the New York Times ran a story about a group of kids allegedly snaring and killing one after spotting it through a manhole.
 Thomas Pynchon made great use of the myth—which expresses industrialism’s struggle to suppress nature—in his first novel, V. (1963).
 Pynchon, as it turns out, was a great influence on Sales.
 Unlike the shark in Jaws, the gator here is something of an underdog.
 Shortly after the little girl brings it home, her dad gets upset about “alligator turds in the clothes hamper” (props to Mike’s ears for catching that choice piece of dialog) while (tellingly) a radio report tells us about the “chaos” of the 1968 Democratic Convention (the subject of Medium Cool).
 Dad flushes the gator—we spin around the bowl with the creature, looking up at the gruff patriarch we assume to be entirely sympathetic to Mayor Daley’s police force—and watch the little guy drop into the sewer with a splat, small and alone in the darkness.
 12 years later, it becomes the monster it was made to be.